1984–85 in English football: Diary of the season

-15 September 1984: Clive Allen scores twice against his former club as Tottenham beat Queens Park Rangers 5–0 to displace North London rivals Arsenal from top spot.
+15 September 1984: Clive Allen scores twice against his former club as Tottenham Hotspur beat Queens Park Rangers 5–0 to displace North London rivals Arsenal from top spot.
 The Gunners are beaten 2–1 at Ipswich Town.
-At Stamford Bridge, Chelsea's Colin Lee sees his penalty saved by West Ham keeper Tom McAlister but scores from the rebound.
+At Stamford Bridge, Chelsea's Colin Lee sees his penalty saved by West Ham United keeper Tom McAlister but scores from the rebound.
 Referee Trevor Spencer orders a retake – Lee's second effort is also saved but he again scores from the rebound.
 The home side go on to win 3–0.

 16 September 1984: Nottingham Forest return to the top with a 3–1 win over Luton Town at the City Ground.

-18 September 1984: Back in European competition for the first time in eight years, QPR enjoy a 3–0 first leg win over KR Reykjavík in the UEFA Cup.
+18 September 1984: Back in European competition for the first time in eight years, Queens Park Rangers enjoy a 3–0 first leg win over KR Reykjavík in the UEFA Cup.
 Second Division leaders Birmingham City drop their first points of the season, beaten 1–0 at home by Portsmouth.

 19 September 1984: Liverpool begin their defence of the European Cup with a 1–0 win over Lech Poznań in Poland.
-In the UEFA Cup, Manchester United and Tottenham enjoy comfortable wins but Nottingham Forest and Southampton both draw at home.
+In the UEFA Cup, Manchester United and Tottenham Hotspur enjoy comfortable wins but Nottingham Forest and Southampton both draw at home.
 Everton are surprisingly held by University College Dublin in the Cup Winners' Cup.
-The last two 100% league records come to an end as Hereford United draw with Chester City and Chesterfield lose at Hartlepool.
+The last two 100% league records come to an end as Hereford United draw with Chester City and Chesterfield lose at Hartlepool United.

-22 September 1984: QPR and Newcastle draw an extraordinary match 5–5 at Loftus Road.
-Newcastle led 4–0 at half-time with Chris Waddle contributing a hat-trick and were 5–3 up with just five minutes remaining.
-John Deehan scores three in Norwich's 3–2 win over Watford at Carrow Road.
+22 September 1984: Aggregate attendances are the lowest of the season so far but there is no shortage of goals.
+Queens Park Rangers and Newcastle United draw an extraordinary match 5–5 at Loftus Road.
+Newcastle led 4–0 at half-time with Chris Waddle contributing a hat-trick.
+Bolton Wanderers beat Plymouth Argyle 7–2 with Tony Caldwell scoring three.
+John Deehan scores a hat-trick in Norwich City's 3–2 win over Watford at Carrow Road.
 In the same fixture last season, Deehan scored four.

 24 September 1984: Milk Cup holders Liverpool are held to a goalless draw in the first leg of their second round tie with Stockport County at Edgeley Park.

-25 September 1984: Nottingham Forest are the only First Division side beaten in tonight's Milk Cup matches.
-They lose 1–0 at Portsmouth.
+25 September 1984: Nottingham Forest are the only First Division side beaten in tonight's Milk Cup matches, losing 1–0 at Portsmouth.
 John Barnes scores a hat-trick as Watford win for the first time this season, beating Cardiff City 3–1.

-26 September 1984: Struggling Stoke lose 2–1 at home to Rotherham United in the Milk Cup.
+26 September 1984: Struggling Stoke City lose 2–1 at home to Rotherham United in the Milk Cup.
 Young Welsh forward Mark Hughes scores his first senior hat-trick in Manchester United's 4–0 win over Burnley.
-Garth Crooks also scores three as league leaders Tottenham win 5–1 at Halifax Town.
+Garth Crooks also scores three as league leaders Tottenham Hotspur win 5–1 at Halifax Town.